nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

     ClientId = "ClientIdGoesHere",

     // Map properties in the Bulk file to the
-    // ExpandedTextAd object of the Campaign Management service.
+    // ResponsiveSearchAd object of the Campaign Management service.
-    ExpandedTextAd = new ExpandedTextAd
+    ResponsiveSearchAd = new ResponsiveSearchAd
     {
         // 'Ad Format Preference' column header in the Bulk file AdFormatPreference = "All",
+        // 'Description' column header in the Bulk file Descriptions = new AssetLink[]
+        {
+            // Each AssetLink is represented as a JSON list item in the Bulk file. new AssetLink
+            {
+                Asset = new TextAsset
+                {
+                    Id = null,
+                    Text = "Find New Customers & Increase Sales!"
+                },
+                PinnedField = "Description1"
+            },
+            new AssetLink
+            {
+                Asset = new TextAsset
+                {
+                    Id = null,
+                    Text = "Start Advertising on Contoso Today."
+                },
+                PinnedField = "Description2"
+            },
+        },
         // 'Mobile Final Url' column header in the Bulk file FinalMobileUrls = new[] {
             // Each Url is delimited by a semicolon (;) in the Bulk file